doableware/djongo/docs/docs/integrating-django-with-mongodb.md

 ### High risk

 You can manually create the `__schema__` collection in your existing DB and add entries for each of the models your app uses in the format described above.
 This is quite tiresome and prone to manual errors.

+*Now that you are done setting up Django with MongoDB, start using Django like you would with any other Database backend.*

 ## Database configuration